martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 #### `measurement-map`

 The `mkey` is left unset.
-The `authorized-by` key SHALL be set to a representation of the V(CL)EK key that signed the `ATTESTATION_REPORT`, or a key along the certificate path to a self-signed root, i.e., the ASK, ASVK, or ARK for the product line.
+The `authorized-by` key SHALL be set to a representation of the VEK that signed the `ATTESTATION_REPORT`, or a key along the certificate path to a self-signed root, i.e., the ASK, ASVK, or ARK for the product line.
 The `measurement-values-map` is set as described in the following section.

 #### `measurement-values-map`